hans-mayer/blog/_posts/2022-06-19-GPSD-NTP-on-Raspberry-PI4-with-Bullseye.markdown

 lrwxrwxrwx 1 root root      7 Jun 19 13:28 /dev/serial1 -> ttyAMA0
 ```

 Checking pps0 is useable.
-It could also be that it is pps1
+It could also be that it is pps1.
+Of course a GPS-hat must be connected now.

 ```
 pi4:root# ppstest /dev/pps0